 - You will maintain an editorial board of ACEP members that represents the full spectrum of the specialty and run one annual in-person and/or one annual teleconference meeting with board members.
 You will appoint, supervise, and utilize the editorial board by establishing specific roles, responsibilities, and/or tasks for the editorial advisory board members on a regular basis.

-- You will attend ACEP’s Annual Meeting as a representative of ACEP Now.
-You will also attend the editorial board meeting held during the Annual Meeting.
+- You will attend ACEP’s Annual Meeting, and potentially other educational conferences when relevant, as a representative of ACEP Now.
+You will also attend any editorial board meeting held during the Annual Meeting.

 - Provide verbal and written reports as appropriate on an as-needed basis to ACEP’s Board of Directors and staff.

 - Review letters to the editor and provide guidance on unsolicited contributions and ideas from the general public.

 - The Medical EIC is paid an annual stipend commensurate with experience.

 Note: In terms of the time commitment, this equates to roughly 10–15 hours/week.
 More time will be spent during production weeks, normally the first and last weeks of the month.
 Additionally, the time commitment will be longer in the beginning of the tenure before rhythms and efficiencies are created.